adnanhf/Munjul-App/README.md

 # Munjul-App

 ### Overview
 This is a simple information system application using Java GUI and SQL in Oracle.
 Coded in Netbeans 8.0.2.
-It main task is to save transaction history, like income or spending.
+It main task is to saves transaction history, like income or spending.
 Not limited to development, feel free to download and change this source code.

 ### Requirement
 You must satisfied this minimum requirement first: